Information about involving the workforce in a risk based approach.

 We understand that the workforce in the events sector may not have a significant level of trade union membership in all areas.
 Where this is the case, event organisers should engage with workforce representatives in the way that they would engage with trade union representatives.
 There is Health and Safety Executive (HSE) guidance available on worker involvement.

-Preparatory work for ensuring physical distancing and enhanced hygiene measures when planning for events can take place from Phase 1 onwards.
+Preparatory work for ensuring physical distancing and enhanced hygiene measures when planning for events can take place from Level 3 onwards.

 Carrying out a robust risk assessment with full workforce involvement (of recognised trade union safety representatives or relevant employee safety representatives) will identify the practical measures that can be put in place to minimise the spread of the virus at a workplace level.